 # Finding Books for Kids and Teens

 NoveList K-8 is a fun and interactive way for kids and teens to uncover their next great read.
-It can also help parents, teachers, and librarians improve literacy, connect reading across curricular areas, teach reading and writing concepts, and engage young readers.
-If the library is closed or your favorite library staffer is busy, you can still get book recs from NoveList K-8!
+It can also help parents, teachers, and librarians improve literacy outcomes and engage young readers with book recommendations they'll love.
+If the library is closed or your favorite library staffer is busy, you can still get book recommendations from NoveList K-8!
 It’s available 24/7 on your library’s website, and because it’s connected to the catalog you can place holds right away.

 Try Novelist K-8

-1. Help your young reader find fresh new titles on NoveList’s homepage under Books with Buzz.
+1. Find fresh new titles on NoveList’s homepage under Books with Buzz.
 These titles are the ones mentioned in the media!

 2. New Series Titles allow you to keep up with the latest books in popular series.

-3. Explore titles by Story Element on the homepage, where you can mix and match their mood or favorite genres, themes, and subjects to create a personalized list of book recommendations.
+3. Explore titles by Story Element on the homepage, where you can mix and match your child's mood or favorite genres, themes, and subjects to create a personalized booklist.

-4. Need a quick list of books that are just right for a specific grade?
-Or maybe a student needs a book of a specific length?
+4. Need a list of books that are just right for a specific grade?
+Or maybe your student needs a book that's of a specific length?
 On the Advanced Search page, you’ll find limiters for Grade Level and Number of Pages.
 You can also filter by Lexile® score and Accelerated Reader™ interest level, book level, or points.
-A search of AR levels can also be paired with a genre, appeal, or topic.

 More Ideas & Resources